mateuslouback/react-upcar-game-pc/README.md

 ## Licença

-Distribuído sob a licença Software Proprietário.
+Distribuído sob a licença Software Livre.
 Veja `LICENSE` para mais informações.

 ## Contato